 Firm lumps under the skin (rheumatoid nodules)

-If RA is suspected, your doctor may order blood tests to check for markers of inflammation in the body.
-Other common tests are for rheumatoid factor (RF) and anti-cyclic citrullinated peptide (anti-CCP), which is present in most people with RA have.
+If your doctor thinks you have RA, they may give you blood tests to check for signs of inflammation in the body.
+Other common tests are for rheumatoid factor (RF) and “anti-CCP” (anti-cyclic citrullinated peptide), which most people with RA have.
 There is no single test for RA, though.

-X-rays are helpful in diagnosing RA, to provide a baseline for comparison later as the disease progresses.
-An MRI or ultrasound may also be done to help detect joint damage and inflammation.
+X-rays can help diagnose RA and provide a baseline for comparison later as the disease progresses.
+You may also get an MRI or ultrasound to look for joint damage and inflammation.

 Is Surgery an Option?

-Some RA patients find relief in the following: moist heat, relaxation remedies, and acupuncture.
+Some people with RA get relief from using moist heat, acupuncture, and relaxation.
 Supplements that have been shown to possibly help RA are fish oil, borage seed oil, and cat's claw.
-Check with your doctor before taking supplements as they can cause side effects and may interact with your medications.
+Check with your doctor before you start supplements as they can cause side effects and may interact with your medications.

-It may seem counterintuitive, but regularly exercising those stiff, painful joints can reduce the overall pain of RA.
-Plus, it can keep bones and muscles strong, and help reverse joint stiffness.
-Choose exercises such as stretching, resistance training, and low-impact aerobics (swimming, water aerobics).
-Use caution with any exercise that puts pressure on the joints, like jogging and heavy weight lifting.
-And if you're having a flare, take a short break from exercise.
-If you are not active now, talk to your doctor before starting an exercise program.
+Regular exercise can help those stiff, painful joints.
+It also keeps bones and muscles strong.
+Choose exercises such as gentle stretching, resistance training, and low-impact aerobics (swimming, water aerobics).
+Use caution with any activity that puts pressure on the joints, like jogging or heavy weight lifting.
+When you have a flare, take a short break from exercise.
+If you are not active now, talk to your doctor before you get started.